porkfriedlumpia/PorkNotes/README.md

 If you have existing notes in CaramelNotes you can import them into PorkNotes in a few steps:

-1. Download and install the CaramelNotes compatibility release: [CaramelNotes 1.3.1](https://github.com/porkfriedlumpia/PorkNotes/archive/refs/tags/CaramelNotes.zip)
+1. **(Not necessary if you already have CaramelNotes installed.)** Download and install the CaramelNotes compatibility release: [CaramelNotes 1.3.1](https://github.com/porkfriedlumpia/PorkNotes/archive/refs/tags/CaramelNotes.zip)
 2. Extract the folder to your AddOns directory and rename it to `CaramelNotes`
 3. Make sure both PorkNotes and CaramelNotes are enabled in your addon list
 4. Log in to the game